 Here is a little something I picked up from the same stand.
 I was tipped off by braider Rodrick Owen that these were available there….a sweet braid with tassels from Ayacucho being sold as a keyfob.

-And finally, here is a wonderful display of bands made by Yonat, one of the students in my Santa Cruz group.
-Yonat feels more comfortable on an inkle loom and so takes what she learns from me and transfers it to her loom.
-Not everything here was learned from me.
+And finally, here is a wonderful display of bands made by Yonat.
+Yonat feels more comfortable on an inkle loom and so takes what she weaves with me and transfers it to her loom.
+Not everything here was originally backstrap weaving.
 Some bands, for example, are from the workshop on Sami weaving by Susan Foulkes and others are Yonat’s original creations.

 See you next time.
 I hope that all of you can take some time off for a little weaving therapy this week.